Norske Skog Skogn: Logistics

 The plant used 567000 m3 of pine, 185000 m3 of wood chippings, 160,000 tonnes of recycled paper and 31,000 tonnes of fillings as its fiber sources in 2014.
 About 100000 m3 of this arrives by train, the rest a mix of trucks and by sea.

 Import of recycled paper and export of newsprint have been subcontracted to Sea-Cargo.
 This is carried out through three purpose-built sidedoor vessels.
 Between them they operate routes to Clydeport, Belfast, Sheerness, Amsterdam, Hamburg and Kolding.
 Lysblink has a deadweight tonnage of 7,500 tonnes, and has a deck area of 4070 m2.
 MV Trans Dania has a deadweight tonnage of 5,353 tonnes, and has a deck area of 1880 m2.
 MV Nordic has a deadweight tonnage of 4,968 tonnes, and has a deck area of 1756 m2.
 Sea voyages depart twice weekly out of the on-facility port.

-Lumber is hauled by train from Formofoss Lumber Terminal in Grong twice per week, one weekly train arrives from Jämtland via the Meråker Line, and there is a weekly train from Koppang Lumber Terminal on the Røros Line.
+Lumber is hauled by train from Formofoss Lumber Terminal in Grong Municipality twice per week, one weekly train arrives from Jämtland via the Meråker Line, and there is a weekly train from Koppang Lumber Terminal on the Røros Line.
 The mill has a branch line from the Nordland Line just south of Skogn Station, branching off at 75.44 km from Trondheim Central Station.
 The branch is 2.8 km long and runs through a loop at Fiborgtangen.
 There is a 335 m tunnel on the branch.